dkaminski-fp/dkaminski-fp/README.md

-I am an experienced software professional, delivering high quality operational software systems and processes effectively and effciently.
+I am an experienced software professional, delivering high quality operational software systems and processes effectively and efficiently.
 Data-driven and goal-oriented, building quality products and processes.
 I strive in a collaborative and a learning culture, with the focus on teamwork, people and their career development.